Saturday, July 18, 2026

 It is important to remember, however, that they may not be able to recreate the sword down to the finest Weta Workshop details, as they are custom interrpretations - not identical replicas.

-But if you were to say, "this is my Glamdring from Valiant Armory" I think your fellow collectors could make the jump.
+But if you were to say, "this is my functional Glamdring from Valiant Armory" I think your fellow collectors could make the jump.

 Tier Three: Lord of the Rings Luanchuan ($250-$600)